Thick branes with inner structure in mimetic $f(R)$ gravity: Mimetic gravity and thick brane models

 Note that, there are only three independent equations in Eqs.~\eqref{eomg1}-\eqref{eomgU}, because the left side of Eq. \eqref{eomgmn} is divergent-free \cite{Sotiriou2010}.
 Since there are six functions: $f(R)$, $a(y)$, $\phi(y)$, $\lambda(\phi)$, $V(\phi)$, and $U(\phi)$, we should fix three of them.
 In this paper, we will give $f(R)$, $a(y)$, and $\phi(y)$, and solve $\lambda(\phi)$, $V(\phi)$, and $U(\phi)$.

-We will consider $f(R)=R+\alpha R^2$ as an example, where $\alpha$ is the parameter which measures the degree of deviation from mimetic gravity.
+We consider $f(R)=R+\alpha R^2$ as an example, where $\alpha$ is the parameter which measures the degree of deviation from mimetic gravity.
 In this formula of $f(R)$ we require

 in the whole extra dimension in order to guarantee that the graviton is not a ghost \cite{Sotiriou2010}.
 Then we will give three kinds of warp factors to study behavior of gravitational resonances.
+There are several reasons why we choose these warp factors and mimetic scalar fields. \begin{itemize} \item First, usually gravity can be localized on the brane in a five-dimensional asymptotic AdS spacetime \cite{Liu2018review}.

+From Eq.~\eqref{RicciScalar} we know that, at infinity, that is $y \rightarrow \pm \infty$, when $a(y) \rightarrow e^{-k|y|}$, the Ricci scalar approach to a negative constant $-20 k^2$.
+So if the warp factor has this kind of asymptotic behavior, the five-dimensional spacetime is an asymptotic AdS spacetime.
+The graviton zero mode of the tensor perturbation can be localized on the brane, which results in recovering of the four-dimensional Newtonian potential.

+\item Second, the localization of scalar field is another point needed to be considered.
+It can be shown that the scalar field can also be localized on the brane embedded in a five-dimensional asymptotic AdS spacetime.

+\item Last, thanks to the conformal degree of freedom of mimetic $f(R)$ theory, we could construct branes with inner structure analytically using different warp factors.
+We will construct three kinds of warp factor to get corresponding branes with inner structure next.
+On this basis, we can further study the new physics of brane with inner structure. \end{itemize}